-I spied the original version of this cocktail in Bon Appetit magazine when I received their October issue in September of this year.
+I spied the Cranberry Ginger Fizz Cocktail that inspired me to make this cocktail in Bon Appetit magazine when I received their October 2011 issue in September of that year.
 Though clearly a fall cocktail, at that time we were having a hot streak and the notion of fall or cranberries seemed in the distant future.
 Fast forward and suddenly 95 degrees would require that we combine our daytime and nighttime temperatures and add some to boot!
-We’ve had two big snowfalls in Denver and nothing says fall quite like leaves and snow falling at the same time!
+We had two back to back big snowfalls in Denver and nothing says fall quite like leaves and snow falling at the same time!

 I can’t deny I have a strong proclivity to almost anything cranberry.
 Maybe it was the year I discovered them after a childhood of associating cranberry sauce with a cylindrical form with ring marks embedded in the shape.
 I HATED that stuff; ergo I hated all things cranberry by association.
 Luckily I politely tried some fresh cranberry sauce at a friends once; everything changed and now this time each season I look forward to seeing what can be done with these pretties.